ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. The supervisor can view the following fields: “(Packet ID, New Status = Approved, Approver ID)”
 1. The supervisor can then change the packet status to “Approve” or “Reject”.
 1. The system displays error messages in case of any errors
-1. The system ensures that the rejected packets and the packets should not appear in the approval list again
+1. The system ensures that the packets that have been rejected do not appear as part of the Approval list.

 #### C. Supervisor can inform individuals to 'Re-register'